XFACTORS: Disentangled Information Bottleneck via Contrastive Supervision: Introduction

-In this work we present \textsc{XFactors}, a weakly-supervised method for learning disentangled representations that enables explicit control over which set of \textit{factors of interest} should be disentangled among all the (possibly unknown) latent variations in the data distribution.
-Our method necessitates labeling for these factors only, and avoids encoding spurious relations \textit{between} these factors of interest as well as with any \textit{other} non-targeted or even unknown factor in the data.
 To this end, our approach avoids the pitfalls of classifier-based disentanglement, known to be prone to adversarial perturbations \citep{szegedy2014intriguingpropertiesneuralnetworks, augustin2022diffusionvisualcounterfactualexplanations}, and instead relies on a robust contrastive learning objective.
-It also prevents the often overlooked \textit{interpretability} problem of \textit{unsupervised} methods, which necessitate a tedious manual search over their obtained representation spaces in order to link each one to a true semantic factor \citep{locatello2018challengingcommonassumptionsunsupervised}.
+It also prevents the often overlooked interpretability problem of unsupervised methods, which necessitate a tedious manual search over their obtained representation spaces in order to link each one to a true semantic factor \citep{locatello2018challengingcommonassumptionsunsupervised}.

+Our contributions are as follows: \begin{itemize} \item We formulate \emph{targeted partial disentanglement}: selecting a subset of labeled factors to control while fully retaining non-targeted variation in a residual subspace. \item We propose \textsc{XFactors}, a VAE with factor-specific latent blocks supervised by contrastive objectives and a KL-regularized residual block, avoiding classifier-based disentanglement and adversarial training. \item We show that this non-adversarial framework achieves strong disentanglement on standard benchmarks, supports factor swapping, scales with residual capacity, and applies to real-world CelebA and JUMP Cell Painting data. \end{itemize}